Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Adding a 2 inch layer of mulch each spring is helpful.
 Mulch keeps the soil evenly moist and prevents weeds from growing which will compete with your plants for water and sunlight.

 Lamb’s ear does not require fertilizing.
 In fact, if the soil it is growing in is too rich, the plants will start to aggressively spread, crowding out surrounding plants.

 You will need to divide your lamb’s ear every 3 – 4 years.
 A good sign that your plants need to be divided is a big hole in the middle of each clump.
 Lamb’s ear spreads outwards leaving a bare spot in the middle.

 The best time to divide your plants is in the spring when new growth appears.
 Dig up the plants using a garden fork.
 The plants around the center are older and tend to be woody.
-You can discard them.
+You can discard them along with any diseased plants.
 Using a sharp knife or a pair of pruners, cut away and discard the woody plants.
 Then cut the newer plants into small clumps and replant them 18 inches apart.

 How to Grow Lamb's Ear From Seed

 If you don’t remover its flowers and allow your lamb’s ear to bloom and go to seed, it will readily reseed itself in your garden.
 Alternatively, you can start new plants from seed indoors during the winter to plant in your garden in the spring.